An Adversarial Approach to Identification: Models without parametric restrictions

 Corollary \ref{corr1_prime} provides a blueprint for checking the assumptions of Corollary \ref{thm:pushforward_sharp}, and, consequently, for establishing sharp identification in semiparametric models with an outcome equation as in \eqref{eq:model_y_h}.

-\begin{remark}[Extremal point representation] Consider now the extremal point representation of Theorem \ref{thm:convexity}.
-It is important to note that any restrictions on the probability measure of $X$ in $Z$, such as Assumption \ref{Asm:semip_sharpness}(iii), necessarily impose restrictions on the measure of $W$; these restrictions \emph{may} constrain $\mathcal P(\mathcal W)$ and $\mathcal P(\mathcal W)^g$ in measure theoretic ways that are not allowed by Theorem \ref{thm:convexity}.
+\begin{remark}[Extremal point representation] Consider now the extremal point representation of Proposition \ref{thm:convexity}.
+Restrictions on the probability measure of $X$ in $Z$, such as Assumption \ref{Asm:semip_sharpness}(iii), impose restrictions on the measure of $W$; these restrictions \emph{may} constrain $\mathcal P(\mathcal W)$ and $\mathcal P(\mathcal W)^g$ in measure theoretic ways that are not allowed by Proposition \ref{thm:convexity}.